-Court: Government can't block immigrant teens from abortion
+Court: government can't block immigrant teens from abortion

-WASHINGTON (AP) — A federal court in Washington has told the Trump administration that the government can't interfere with the ability of pregnant immigrant teens being held in federal custody to obtain abortions.
+WASHINGTON (AP) — A federal court in Washington told the Trump administration Friday that the government can't interfere with the ability of pregnant immigrant teens being held in federal custody to obtain abortions.

 A judge issued an order Friday evening barring the government from "interfering with or obstructing" pregnant minors' access to abortion counseling or abortions, among other things, while a lawsuit proceeds.
 The order covers pregnant minors being held in federal custody after entering the country illegally.